 The important point is not the wick, the breakout label, or the acronym by itself.
-A UTAD interpretation depends on context: a developed upper range, distribution-like background, an upside probe, and later behavior that shows whether the higher area was rejected or accepted.
+A UTAD reading depends on context: a developed upper range, distribution-like background, an upside probe, and later behavior that shows whether the higher area was rejected or accepted.

 Key Points